anirudhashastri/AIHCI-API/README.md

 - **Code Files**: Ensure `GroqAPI.ipynb`, `GroqAPInteractive.ipynb`,`.env`, and `.gitignore` files are included.
 - **Documentation**: This README file serves as both documentation and reflection.
 - **Submission**: Zip all files or push them to a GitHub repository and share the link.

+## Using Jupyter Notebooks in VS Code

+### Adding the Jupyter Notebook Extension
+To work with Jupyter Notebooks in Visual Studio Code (VS Code), you need to install the Jupyter extension:
+1. Open VS Code.
+2. Go to the Extensions view by clicking on the square icon in the sidebar or by pressing `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac).
+3. Search for "Jupyter" and install the extension provided by Microsoft.

+This extension allows you to open, view, and run `.ipynb` notebook files directly in VS Code.

+### Selecting the Environment for the Jupyter Kernel
+After creating your new environment (`groq_api_env`), you can select it as the kernel in VS Code to ensure the notebook uses the correct environment and packages:
+1. Open a Jupyter Notebook file (`.ipynb`) in VS Code.
+2. Click on the kernel name at the top right of the notebook interface.
+3. In the dropdown, select your environment (`groq_api_env`).
+If you don’t see it, you may need to restart VS Code or check that the environment is properly activated.

+This setup ensures that your notebook will use all packages installed in the `groq_api_env` environment.

+---

+## Description of Provided Notebooks

+This repository includes the following `.ipynb` files:

+- **GroqAPI.ipynb**: This notebook demonstrates the core integration with the Groq API, including setting up the API key, making a request to the API, and converting the response to speech output.
+It serves as the main example of how to interact with Groq and generate conversational responses.

+- **GroqAPInteractive.ipynb**: An interactive notebook that expands on the initial setup by including examples for handling user prompts in real time.
+It provides an interactive way to input text and see Groq API responses, showcasing practical usage scenarios of conversational AI.

+These descriptions should help you understand the purpose and usage of each notebook included in the project.